PriyaGPadanad/PriyaGPadanad/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=PriyaGPadanad&layout=compact&theme=radical)

----

-## 🌱 Current Learning Goals
-- 📚 JSP and Bootstrap Integration
-- 🔗 API Development and Consumption
-- 🧠 DSA and OOP Concepts in Java

----

 ## 📫 Connect With Me
 - ✉️ [Email](mailto:priyagpadanad@gmail.com)
 - 💼 [LinkedIn](https://www.linkedin.com/in/priya-g-padanad)

----

 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House